skavan/rz_server/server/docs/issues-schema-decisions.md

 - `due_at` lets teams set service-level expectations without creating a separate scheduling table.
 - `resolved_by_user_id`, `resolved_at`, and `resolution_note` record completion details for accountability and retrospective analysis.
 - `tags` is an `integer[]` mirroring the tagging strategy we already use for products, SKUs, locations, and inventory.
 This keeps the API consistent, allows flexible categorisation, and works with existing GIN index conventions.
+- `deleted_at` and `deleted_by_user_id` let us preserve audit trails when an issue is removed from day-to-day views.
+We soft-delete instead of purging rows so historical exports and automations keep the data.
 - `created_at` and `updated_at` support chronological sorting, synchronization, and optimistic cache invalidation.
 We rely on database defaults to avoid clock skew from clients.

 ## Column Reference